MLM Solutions

 Similarly, the role direct selling has to play is to personally handle all the referrals and try to convert them into customers.
 They can do this via telecommunication, or if a large number of referrals comes for nearby areas, the distributors can host a party to demonstrate products.

-You need a landing page builder, an MLM CRM that works on phones, email/SMS automation, your ad platform of choice, and a simple MLM software with a dashboard to track results.
+You need a landing page builder, an MLM CRM that works on phones, email/SMS automation, your ad platform of choice, and a simple MLM Software with a dashboard to track results.
 You can start small in one region, measure everything, then scale what's actually working.

 The key?
 Don't try to do everything at once.
 Pick one region, nail the process, then expand.
 Most businesses that fail at this try to go nationwide on day one and end up with a mess they can't manage.